Kreeblah/SidewinderToUSBV2/README.md

 # SidewinderToUSBV2
 **NOTE:** This project is not currently functional.
-I believe the hardware design to be correct, as extremely generic programs run correctly, but the existing adaptor software does not.
-I suspect this has to do with not having access to the Teensy 2.0 bootloader (Halfkay) and a possible dependency on it, but I'm still investigating the issue.
+Some simple applications run correctly, as do several bootloaders, but the existing adaptor software does not.
+I'm currently troubleshooting this.

 Integrated Sidewinder adaptor with assembly files for various manufacturers.
 This project originated as a combination of [the adapt-ffb-joy project](https://github.com/tloimu/adapt-ffb-joy) (minus the trim pots) with the [Teensy 2.0](https://www.pjrc.com/teensy/schematic.html) in order to remove the requirement for a comparatively expensive Teensy module and to make manufacture by a professional facility easier, with the intent of providing an open-source board that people can use to send off to have adaptors made.